-FRC works in partnership with relevant government offices, NGOs, and INGOs to address the psychosocial needs of the population affected by trauma.
-Through this initiative, FRC reaches those persons affected by conflict and resettled, as well as those living in adjoining regions; assisting them to resume their roles within the family and community, and providing holistic psychosocial rehabilitation.
-The primary objective of this programme is to treat and rehabilitate survivors of trauma following the recent conflict, by ensuring that the FRC projects reach them.
-Partnership with OAK Foundation helped to: extend FRC's capacity in the provision of psychosocial services; increase access to medical and physiotherapy services; develop community based psychosocial services; and increase awareness of mental health issues.
+FRC works in partnership with relevant government, NGOs and INGOs to address the psychosocial needs of the population affected by trauma.
+Through this initiative FRC reaches those persons affected by conflict and resettled and those living in adjoining regions, to resume their roles within the family and community and provides holistic psychosocial rehabilitation.
+The primary objective of this programme is to treat & rehabilitate survivors of trauma following the recent conflict by ensuring that the FRC projects reach them.
+Partnership with OAK Foundation helped to: extend FRC's capacity in the provision of psychosocial services; increase access to medical and physiotherapy services; develop community based psychosocial services and; increase awareness of mental health issues.